-where s{ij} denotes the score for the j^{th} attribute of the i^{th} site and w_j ($w_j > 0$) a weight factor which calibrates the significance of each attribute according to the user preferences.
+where $s{ij}$ denotes the score for the $j^{th}$ attribute of the $i^{th}$ site and $w_j$ ( $w_j > 0$ ) a weight factor which calibrates the significance of each attribute according to the user preferences.
 For example if the CPU load is more significant than the DISK load, then the former parameter is given a higher weight.
-Should we need to capture more complex interactions between different dimensions of FSM we could construct, with the help of a domain expert, a custom scoring function or we could train such a function automatically using historic information (Section 5.3 conducts an evaluation of this parameter).
-It is expected that the scoring function will be much more complex in a real setting (e.g. a linear combination of averages over n' correlated attributes, where n' << n).
+Should we need to capture more complex interactions between different dimensions of FSM we could construct, with the help of a domain expert, a custom scoring function or we could train such a function automatically using historic information.
+It is expected that the scoring function will be much more complex in a real setting (e.g. a linear combination of averages over n' correlated attributes, where n' << n) and we are currently working towards evaluating these alternatives.